-To forecast future wind power generation, the predicted wind speed should be converted to the wind power prediction through the power curve.
-Studies in the literature estimate the power curve using various methods such as polynomial regression, splines and nonparametric models, neural-networks and support vector machines \cite{Sideratos2012,Yam2014,lee2015power,You2016}.
-Once the power curve is constructed, future wind power outputs are typically predicted by plugging the wind speed forecast to the power curve function.
-These studies aim to provide point wind power forecast.
+The fast increase in computational capabilities and data storage capacity has attracted much attention to data-driven prediction models.
+Models in this category include time-series models such as the Auto-Regressive Moving Average (ARMA), Auto-Regressive Generalized Autoregressive with Conditional Heteroscedasticity (AR-GARCH) model, and Recurrent Neural Networks (RNN).
+The former model is a standard approach for accounting for temporal correlation in the wind data \cite{erdem2011arma,pinson2012very}, while the latter approach allows the variance of the wind speed to vary over time by characterizing the nonstationary nature of wind conditions \cite{ZWW2014}.
+Another commonly used model is the persistent model.
+It is a simple yet effective model that assumes that the next wind speed is similar to the current speed.
+Despite its simplicity, the persistent model provides promising prediction accuracy at some wind sites \cite{pourhabib2015short}.
+To forecast the wind power output, the predicted wind speed is converted into wind power prediction through the power curve.
+Various methods are explored in the literature to estimate the power curve, including polynomial regression, splines, nonparametric regression, neural-networks and support vector machines \cite{Yam2014,lee2015power,You2016}.
+Once the power curve is constructed, future wind power outputs are typically predicted by plugging the wind speed forecast into the power curve function.

-Some recent studies provide probabilistic forecasts.
-One approach is to simulate wind speeds from the predictive density of wind speed and convert the sampled wind speed to the power output using the power curve.
-For example, in \cite{Taylor2009} ensemble forecasts that integrate predictions generated from multiple physics-based forecast models with different scenarios are used for providing wind speed density forecast.
+A number of prior studies have focused on providing probabilistic wind power forecasts.
+These studies have taken one of the following approaches.
+One approach is to simulate wind speed from the predictive density and convert the sampled wind speed to the power output using the power curve.
+For example, \cite{Taylor2009} integrates predictions generated from multiple physics-based forecast models with different scenarios via ensemble forecasts.
+These forecasts are then used for providing wind speed density forecast.
 Although this approach considers the uncertainties in predicting the wind speed, probabilistic characteristics and uncertainties in converting the wind speed to wind power are not addressed.
 Furthermore, as discussed in Section~\ref{sec_intro}, due to the nonlinearity in the wind-to-power conversion process, this approach does not provide the predictive wind power distribution in a closed-form.